 - Keyboard navigation (without a mouse) and visible focus

-- Clear identification of links and interactive buttons
+- Clear identification of interactive links and buttons

-- The Correct Use of ARIA Roles for Assistive Technologies
+- The correct use of ARIA roles for assistive technologies

-- Mobile compatibility and responsive design
+- Mobile compatibility and responsive adaptability

 1. Mr Suricate Automating Accessibility Testing for Continuous Compliance